ovh/terraform-provider-ovh/website/docs/r/ovh_domain_zone_record.html.markdown

 * `ttl` - The TTL of the record

 ## Import
-In order to import in terraform an existing zone record, you will need its _{id}_ which can be retrieved by using [OVH API portal](https://api.ovh.com/console/#/domain/zone/%7BzoneName%7D/record~GET)
+OVHcloud domain zone record can be imported using the `id`, which can be retrieved by using [OVH API portal](https://api.ovh.com/console/#/domain/zone/%7BzoneName%7D/record~GET), and the `zone`, separated by "."
+E.g.,

 ```bash